ShuvroWritesCode/open-notes/README.md

 ## Features

-- This is "just" what you need when you take notes online
-- Simple, distraction-free note-taking interface
+- No unnecessary features.
+Just a blank canvas to write notes.
-- AI assistance (select text and press Tab+Enter to ask AI)
+- Highlight text and press `Tab + Enter` to get basic AI-generated suggestions.
+Don’t expect miracles — it’s just a basic integration.
-- Export notes as text files on your device
+- Save notes as text files on your device.
+Nothing fancy, just classic .txt.
-- Use in Meetings, Study, Discussions, even for doodling
+- Meetings, study notes, doodling, or whatever.
+It’s not revolutionary, but it works.

 ## Setup Instructions